ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/60_conan.rst

 .. note::

-   It possible to add several lines for more specific copiing operations.
+   It is possible to add several lines for more specific copying operations.
    Also there are more field available than this simple example shows.
    See `Conan Docs <https://docs.conan.io/en/latest/>`_ for additional information.

 Conan can simply install |op| with the following command.
-If the dependencies or |op| where not build in any previous step, so that the binaries are currently not available in the *local cache*.
+If the dependencies or |op| were not build in any previous step, the binaries will not be available in the *local cache* of Conan.
-Conan can build them by adding ``--build=missing`` on the following command.
+Conan can build them by adding ``--build=missing`` to the following command.

 .. code-block:: bash